 Now Follow Chris’s Strength Training Plan for Cyclists

-“You should look to perform a full body strength training plan twice a week, starting with 8-10 reps.
+“You should look to perform a full body strength training plan twice a week in the lead up to sportive season, starting with 8-10 reps.
 Be wise to stay away from any form of maximal strength training until you’ve primed your body to take on the demands of such heavy lifting," says Chris.

 Make sure you warm up before each session and stretch afterwards!